mottenhoff/manuscript_global_motor_dynamics/readme.md

 *Corresponding author

 ## Description
 Code accompanying the paper.
-The data accompanying the paper will be made available for free on publication.
+The data will be made publicly available at publication.

 ## Installation
 Using a conda environment: \